luvuong-le/MP3-Player/README.md

 Steps for usage:

 - Create a 'music' folder and add mp3 files in there.
 Load the application index.php and all should be working.

+** Important Notes **

+This music player is only compatible with .mp3 files!